Rurouni Kenshin: Restoration: Character changes

-Because Kanryū is the last boss in both Restoration and the live-action film, Watsuki did not plan on making any big changes to him.
-But that changed after seeing Teruyuki Kagawa's "fanatical" portrayal of the character in the film.
-The most notable change in his appearance is the shape of his glasses; they are round to give a more Meiji era feel, but the author feels this was a mistake as square suited his apathetic ways more.
-Watsuki said that Banjin and Gein's roles were so drastically changed that he used versions of them from Kenshin Saihitsu.
+As Kanryū is the final antagonist in both Restoration and the live-action film, Watsuki did not plan major changes initially.
+However, Teruyuki Kagawa's "fanatical" portrayal in the film influenced the character.
+Kanryū's glasses were made round for a more Meiji-era feel, though Watsuki felt square glasses better suited his apathetic nature.
+Banjin and Gein's roles were changed so drastically that Watsuki used their versions from Kenshin Saihitsu.

 Act Zero production

-Watsuki had five goals for the prequel one-shot; make sure current readers of Weekly Shōnen Jump who had never read the original Rurouni Kenshin could enjoy it, make sure existing fans would enjoy it, fill in the gaps of an element he had missed, include an element he had never used before, and tie the ending into the first chapter of Restoration.
-To address the first goal he narrowed the pre-existing characters down to only Kenshin, used a familiar story structure to make it easy to read, and added comedy.
-To achieve the second he connected Kenshin's flashback scene in the middle to the ending spread where he included characters that were on the covers of the kanzenban edition of Rurouni Kenshin.
-For the third goal, Watsuki elaborated on the common question of "Why would Kenshin, who wandered for ten years, suddenly stop in the First Act?"
-In Act Zero Elder notices Kenshin's unhealed emotional scar and her kind advice has a slight effect on him, becoming the motivation for his actions in the first chapter.
-The author included an element he never used before by including a Westerner.
-Despite Rurouni Kenshin being set in an era of modernization and Westernization, it never featured a Western character.
-Additionally, the one-shot is set in Yokohama's foreign settlement, where Watsuki visited in the spring for research.
-In order to tie the ending into the first chapter of Restoration, he simply used the recurring narration seen often in the series, commenting "Oh, the number of times I've written that narration..."
-Watsuki said he struggled to decide on these five points until going to dinner with Hisashi Sasaki, his first editor on the original Rurouni Kenshin.
-After talking in the cab ride on the way to the restaurant, they came up with the framework in only 15 minutes.
-Watsuki said this reminded him that Rurouni Kenshin would not have been possible without Sasaki.
+Watsuki had five goals for the prequel one-shot: ensure it was enjoyable for new Weekly Shōnen Jump readers unfamiliar with the original, please existing fans, fill in a missed story element, include a never-before-used element, and connect the ending to the first chapter of Restoration.
+To achieve the first goal, he limited pre-existing characters to Kenshin, used a familiar story structure, and added comedy.
+For the second, he connected a flashback scene to an ending spread featuring characters from the kanzenban edition covers.
+To address the third goal, he elaborated on why Kenshin, after wandering for ten years, stopped in the First Act; in Act Zero, Elder notices Kenshin's unhealed emotional scar, and her advice slightly affects him, motivating his actions in the first chapter.
+The never-before-used element was a Western character, added despite the series' setting in an era of modernization, and the one-shot is set in Yokohama's foreign settlement, which Watsuki visited for research.
+To tie into Restoration's first chapter, he used recurring series narration.
+Watsuki struggled with these points until a dinner with Hisashi Sasaki, his first editor on the original series; during the cab ride, they devised the framework in 15 minutes.
+Watsuki noted that Rurouni Kenshin would not have been possible without Sasaki.